Google+ for most users will go away soon. April 2019 warnings and advice to export user data promted me to export my own.

 Google press coverage and punditry has crafted a story about how Google shuts down everything.
 Google built up a reputation for ending services.
 Then again, there was not a Google before there was a Google.

 Speaking of April showers, it was only a few years ago (April 2015) that FriendFeed was shut down after Facebook helped it with long term strategic planning.
-Indeed, any commitment to running any service for any advertising company lasts only until while is model for monetization.
+Indeed, any commitment to running any service for any advertising company lasts only while there is model for monetization.
 As soon as there is a better model, the commitment shifts to any service that perpetuates the model.
+Or… without a model it is bye bye, baby, bye bye.

 However, Google G-Suite has a Google+ service that is, by defition, monetized by subscription services.
 So, the likelihood of Google+ service living on is more predictable.
 As long there are a significantly large enough number of enterprise customers using the Google+ service, it will continue.